kentshine/CollegeEventPortal/README.md

 ## Introduction

-This is a user-friendly website created with HTML, CSS, and Flask, tailored to streamline event registration processes within college campuses.
-The website provides a seamless experience for both event organizers and participants, offering a comprehensive platform to browse, register, and manage various events.
+<strong>This is a user-friendly website created with HTML, CSS, and Flask, tailored to streamline event registration processes within college campuses.
+The website provides a seamless experience for both event organizers and participants, offering a comprehensive platform to browse, register, and manage various events.</strong>